My Basketball Testimony!

 Posted by Bill Greguska on Sunday, February 9, 2014

-Life Got Out Of Balance And I Turned To Drugs And Alcohol…
+Life Got Crazy And I Turned To Drugs And Alcohol…

 My Life Story…

-Like all of yours stories, has had its many ups and downs – drugs, alcohol, divorce, misdirected priorities or just ordinary problems of life.
+Like all of your stories has had its many ups and downs – drugs, alcohol, divorce, misdirected priorities or just ordinary problems of life.

 I have learned through it all that God has been faithful to me.
 Despite the way, I lived for so many years.
 My intent is to share my life story to help and encourage others.
 What is your story?